rebekahheacock/unix-cli/README.md

 > This will **create an empty file, touch** that will be named README if one doesn't already  exist.

-> Let's look all files our project, only the empty README right now.
+> Let's look at all the files our project, only the empty README right now.

 ```bash
 $ ls